HMO mandatory, additional and selective licensing FAQs

 - 9, Can a property receive a property licence if the lease does not allow for private renting or use as an HMO?

 Yes.
-Legally any property which falls within the definition of either Selective, Additional or Mandatory licencing will require a licence.
+Legally any property which falls within the definition of either Selective, Additional or Mandatory licensing will require a licence.
 Whether the lease agreement allows for this use is a civil matter between the leaseholder and freeholder.
 The council will grant a licence irrespective of the terms and conditions of a lease agreement but may shorten the length of the licence to two years to enable the licence holder to either obtain a waiver of the lease condition from the freeholder, or to cease using the property in a way which breaches a lease condition.

 - 1, Do I also need planning permission?